FallenGME/FallenGME/readme.md

     bot.add_cog(BotAnalytics(bot))
 ```

+> You can also look at the Research Department bot for some extra examples.
 **I am aware that some softwares use a simpler system, by minimizing the variable ammount.
 I am able to do that depending on the preference**